IRS Form 941 Instructions

 - Sole proprietorship: Individual who owns the company

-- Partnership or an LLC treated as a partnership: Partner, member, or officer
+principal officer - Partnership or an LLC treated as a partnership: Partner, member,

 - Trust or estate: The fiduciary